MoonManModding/EmergingTechnology/README.md

 Currently incompatible with power/crops:
 - IndustrialCraft 2 (will be added in future)

 The mod should be compatible with any mods whose plants implement IGrowable and IPlantable, but there are bound to be exceptions.
-In terms of pumping water into the grow beds, this mod should also be compatible with any mod that uses IFluidHandler and CapabilityFluidHandler.
-Manipulating inventory is available through ItemStackHandler.
+If you are using a mod which does appear to work with Grow Beds, please create a new Issue above.

 Most machines can also be integrated into OpenComputers.
 Take a look at the <a href="https://github.com/MoonManModding/EmergingTechnology/blob/master/examples/open-computers-example.lua">example program</a> for more details.